Newfields

 Restrooms

 Accessible restrooms are located at the Ruth Lilly Visitors Pavilion.
-Please be advised the pathways to the pavilion can sometimes flood, making the trails impassable.
+Please be advised the pavilion is closed from November 1–April 1.

 Mobility Access